 The short answer: Yes, chiropractic care helps for several types of headaches — particularly tension-type headaches, cervicogenic headaches, and migraines with a cervical spine component.
-Multiple randomized controlled trials show 40-50% reductions in headache frequency and intensity from spinal manipulative therapy (SMT).
+Multiple randomized controlled trials show meaningful reductions in headache frequency and intensity from spinal manipulative therapy (SMT).
 It does not help for headaches caused by infections, hypertension, medication overuse, or structural lesions — which is why having a clinician who can rule those out matters.

 Roughly 78% of adults experience tension-type headaches at some point, and migraine alone affects 39 million Americans (American Migraine Foundation).
 Most people reach for ibuprofen, then prescription triptans, then preventive medication.
 What gets skipped — despite being on every clinical guideline since the early 2000s — is manual therapy of the cervical spine.
 As someone with both Doctor of Chiropractic and Family Nurse Practitioner training, I see this gap close in my practice every week.